Unilateral regulation breaks regularity of Turing patterns: Existence of patterns and their dependence on parameters

-In this section we further investigate system \ttg{eq:Maini+g} with the nonsmooth unilateral term $\hat g(v) = \tau v^-$ to show when the Turing instability occurs, what is the effect of this term on the shape of the resulting patterns, and how they depend on the strength $\tau$ and on the ratio of diffusions $D$.
-In addition, we numerically compare behaviour of this nonsmooth unilateral term with the behaviour of its linear approximations from the right and left.
-Namely with choices $\hat g \equiv 0$ (i.e. the classcial case) and $\hat g(v) = -\tau v$, respectively.
-Comparing to these linear approximations, we show that the unilateral term produces irregular patterns.
+In this section we further investigate system \ttg{eq:Maini+g} with the nonsmooth unilateral term $\hat g(v) = \tau v^-$ to show when the Turing instability occurs, what is the effect of this term on the resulting patterns, and how they depend on the strength $\tau$ and on the ratio of diffusions $D$.
+In addition, we numerically compare behaviour of the system with this nonsmooth unilateral term with cases $\hat g \equiv 0$ and $\hat g(v) = -\tau v$.
+Comparing to these linear choices of $\hat g(v)$, we show that the unilateral term produces irregular patterns.
 Further, we present numerical results indicating that system \ttg{eq:Maini+g} with the nonsmooth term $\hat g(v) = \tau v^-$ yields patterns for considerably higher ratio of diffusion constants comparing to the classical system with $\hat g \equiv 0$.
-In addition, the approximation from the left seem to be informative about the Turing instability of the nonsmooth unilateral term.
-For system \ttg{eq:Maini+g}, we present experiments supporting the hypothesis that the Turing instability occurs in the nonsmooth unilateral case $\hat g(v) = \tau v^-$ for the same ratio of diffusion coefficients as for the linear approximation from the left $\hat g(v) = -\tau v$.
+In addition, the choice $\hat g(v) = -\tau v$ seems to be informative about the Turing instability of the nonsmooth unilateral term.
+For system \ttg{eq:Maini+g}, we present results of numerical calculations supporting the hypothesis that the Turing instability occurs in the nonsmooth unilateral case $\hat g(v) = \tau v^-$ for the same ratio of diffusion coefficients as for the choice $\hat g(v) = -\tau v$.
 Finally, in the last part of this section, we compare the patterns obtained with the nonsmooth unilateral term with the coat pattern of king cheetah and suggest a mechanism generating this pattern.

-\subsection{Unilateral term yields irregular patterns}
+\subsection{{\bf Unilateral term yields irregular patterns}}